 Sales and marketing expenses consist primarily of employee compensation, including sales personnel commissions and stock-based compensation, trade shows, booth exhibition costs, and the related travel for these events.
-Other sales and marketing expenses include consulting and advisory fees.
+Other sales and marketing expenses include direct-to-consumer promotional programs, consulting, and advisory fees.
 We expect sales and marketing expenses to continue to increase in absolute dollars as we expand our commercial infrastructure to both drive and support our expected growth in revenue.
 However, we expect sales and marketing expenses to decrease as a percentage of revenue in the long term primarily as, and to the extent, our revenue grows.